alexanderswift/public-gigacom/ice_cream_and_unicorns.md

-🪄🪄**In summary I made a statement 'it looks you guys found a way to get the $ per consumer down with a mix of microwave, vectoring and fibre in the building.'**🪄🪄
+🪄🪄**In summary I made a statement 'it looks you guys found a way to get the $ per consumer down with a mix of vectoring and fibre in the building.'**🪄🪄